Foreign travel advice

 If you are planning to drive in Uganda, see information on driving abroad.

 You can drive in Uganda with a UK driving licence for up to 3 months.
-For a longer period, you will need a Ugandan driving licence or a 1949 international driving permit.
+For a longer period, you must get a Ugandan driving licence or a 1949 international driving permit (IDP).
+You cannot buy an IDP outside the UK, so get one before you travel.

 Travelling by road can be hazardous, particularly outside the main cities.
 Driving standards are poor and the accident rate is high.
 At night, other road users may be driving without lights and livestock roam across the roads.
 Accidents regularly happen on the Jinja-Kampala and the Kampala-Masaka roads.

 Speeding is illegal in Uganda and the police enforce speed limit laws.
-You could be fined, imprisoned or both if caught speeding.
+You could get a fine, a prison sentence or both if caught speeding.

 Avoid travelling outside of the main towns after dark, except on the roads between Kampala and Entebbe International Airport.